 To that end, our high quality inpatient rotations and outpatient rotations are supplemented by a web based curriculum which includes full text article links to support our learning objectives as well as core clinical images and links to self assessment sites.
 Our educational conferences are diverse in their content and format.
 We also provide the opportunity for residents to tailor their educational experience to build on their special interests and goals through the use of enrichment activities and electives.
 Our residents will graduate as highly trained clinicians who also have gained additional “life skills” which will serve them well whether their subsequent home will be in academics or in private practice.

 Residents interested in a career as a clinician educator can choose to participate in a medical education elective.
 Residents inclined towards a career as an investigator may elect to participate in one or more months of mentored bench or clinical research.
 Our residents have been successful in completing research projects during their training.
 Residents who envision a career as a primary care physician have the opportunity to work on institutional quality assurance committees and use elective time to pursue international health rotations.
 Residents who plan a hospitalist career can choose to rotate with our hospitalist service.
 Our Quality Improvement curriculum will further prepare residents for individual QI projects they may choose to pursue during a QI project elective.
+Residents present their work at the department's annual Research Day and other regional, national and international venues.

 While working hard to ensure that you develop the necessary knowledge and technical skills, we also work to make sure that our residents maintain their compassion and emotional health.
 The residency is coordinating efforts of faculty across all venues where Professional Development and Well-Being are the focus.
 This includes workshops and a retreat for interns, communication training in the skills lab and the Leadership Management Training Program.
 A one resident/one intern team design, common on many of our services, promotes the development of closer working relationships between seniors and interns.
 Regular conferences addressing analyses of medical errors and reflections on the care of dying patients provide necessary opportunities for further development as professionals in an open, non-threatening environment.

 Our residents are extremely supportive of one another and spend much time socializing together inside and outside of work.
 Socially-minded senior residents organize tailgating parties, happy hours, pool parties and other fun activities.
 Opportunities to volunteer in the community - in free clinics and in non-medical roles, are easy to find.
-"Walk with a Doc" is a locally founded program that combines a little exercise and an opportunity to offer health tips to your neighbors.

 There are a variety of elective opportunities available for our residents.
 A list of these electives can be found here.
 Additional information on some of these opportunities are listed below.